MaryamZahiri/Robot-QR-code/README.md

 # Powerbot-QR-code-follower
 Development of Human-tracking Robot using the QR Code recognition in Linux environment.
+As a result, Powerbot detects the QR code and follow it.
 (ROS-based processes)

-# powerbot_qr_follower
-Powerbot detects the QR code and follow it
 # Setup

   - Charge Powerbot